· for a healthy & safe food supply

 · for a clean & sustainable environment

 Generally late blooming, apple trees need full sun, well-drained soil, and moderate fertility.
 Can be susceptible to codling moth, apple scab, powdery mildew and gophers.
 Generally cross-fertile, (pollenized by a different variety... three or more varieties are best).

 All semi-dwarf trees are on M-111 rootstock which tolerates wet soil, dry soil & poor soil.
 It also resists woolly apple aphids and collar rot and is a great all-around rootstock for apples.
 Semi-dwarf trees will grow to 15'-25'.
 Trees are 2 years old and should begin to fruit in their 4th or 5th year.

-Dwarf trees are grafted onto either Geneva 935 or M-27 which are extremely dwarfing rootstock for apples.
-Trees dwarfed to 6-8 ft, ideal for high density planting, small spaces in garden.
-Induces early and heavy bearing.
-Small root system, young trees may need staking.
-Good for container growing.
+Dwarf apple trees are grafted onto either Geneva 935 or M-27 which are extremely dwarfing rootstocks for apples.
+M-27 trees are dwarfed to 6-8 ft. and Geneva 935 are dwarfed to 8-10 ft. and are heavier bearing.
+Both are ideal for high density planting, for small spaces in the garden and are good for container growing.
+Small root systems and young trees may need staking.